The Demographic Transition Revisited:

 afford to ignore population growth.
 In poorer countries, high

-last through the foreseeable future.
-As more people try to subsist,
+through the foreseeable future.
+As more people try to subsist, their

 capacity to cope with pollution.
 Problems differ in rich and poor